16 Jul Did You Say Operationalization?

 Mark Anderko is a retired Deputy Chief of Police from New Jersey.
 He has 28 years of experience in Law Enforcement and Emergency Management.
 In addition, Mark Anderko served as an adjunct instructor for undergraduate and graduate-level courses in Police Science and Emergency and Disaster Management.
 Mark is the Sr. Director of Program Operations at Mutualink.

 Mutualink strengthens communities and relationships by enabling seamless operational communications.
 And Mutualink’s hardware and software provides consistent, high quality interoperability.
-The company connects radio, phone, video, text and data among thousands of customers on our network.
+The company connects radio, phone, video, text and data among hundreds of customers on our network.
 Our solution grew out of needs identified after the 9/11 terrorist attacks.